Le Marais neighborhood

 My recommendations:

-– But it’s a very touristic neighborhood. one or the 2 most often mentioned as their favorites by visitors (beside Montmartre); Due to the richness of its history, architecture and to the lively aspect of it.
-But also due to an over communication on social media.
+– But note: it’s a very touristy area.
+One or the top two neighborhoods most often mentioned by visitors (along with Montmartre).
+This is thanks to its rich history, architecture and lively vibe, but also due to heavy communication on social media.

 Some addresses